Mike Matas

 Michael Matas (born March 23, 1986) is an American user interface designer and icon artist.
 He has previously worked at The Omni Group doing interface and graphic design work.
-Matas co-founded Delicious Monster In 2005 he went to work for Apple, where he designed user interfaces and artwork for the iPhone, the iPad and Mac OS X.
+Matas co-founded Delicious Monster.
+In 2005 he went to work for Apple, where he designed user interfaces and artwork for the iPhone, the iPad and Mac OS X.

 Now, he's the co-founder of Push Pop Press, a digital publishing company just purchased by Facebook.
-Push Pop's first title is Al Gore's "Our Choice," playable on iPad, iPhone and iPod Touch. in 2004 together with Wil Shipley.
+Push Pop's first title is Al Gore's "Our Choice" in 2004 together with Wil Shipley playable on iPad, iPhone and iPod Touch.

 He later worked at Apple, Inc. and designed some of the major user interfaces in Mac OS X, iOS for Apple products.
 In addition, he has been listed as the co-inventor on patents Apple has filed.